Brighterly vs. Wyzant vs. Ruvimo: Which Math Tutoring Platform Fits Your Needs Best?

 Here’s where things got interesting.

 My daughter’s first Brighterly session covered geometry angles.
-The tutor used animations and gamified exercises, which made her perk up.
+The tutor used animations and gamified exercises, Some families also prefer math worksheets, free printable worksheets, or money worksheets to reinforce lessons outside live sessions. which made her perk up.
 For younger kids or those intimidated by math, this approach is gold.

 But my daughter is 12 going on 25.
 She wanted straight-to-the-point explanations.
 The “fun” style sometimes slowed her down when she was in test-prep mode.